 The ultimate smoke curtain choice

-We have applied over 100 years of experience in the life safety and fire protection industries to help create the ultimate elevator smoke curtain.
-With its GuideLock technology, small size advanced safety features, SmokeShield Elevator is the only smoke guard barrier that provides 100% positive re-seals, limitless design capabilities and opening a closing features that are unmatched by any other smoke curtain system available.
+We have applied over 100 years of experience in the life safety and fire protection industries to help create the ultimate elevator smoke barrier.
+With its GuideLock technology, small size advanced safety features, SmokeShield Elevator is the only smoke guard barrier that provides 100% positive re-seals, limitless design capabilities and opening a closing features that are unmatched by any other smoke enclosure system available.

 As you can see, Cornell offers many varieties and options when it comes to fire safety, rolling doors and security grilles.
 Our architect support team can design a custom solution for any type of need and is here to help.
 You can contact our design team at 1-800-233-8366 Ext.4551

 Not sure which fire protection product is right for you?
 Our Commercial Security Grille Support Team can help you find the right grille along with architectural drawings, engineering needs, codes, specifications or any door or grille question you may have.